iilinii/arm64_uboot-linux/README.md

 # Arm64_Linux_uboot
 I plan to describe:
-1. how to start up with u-boot
+1. how to start up with u-boot (draft)
-2. how to execute Linux kernel
+2. how to execute Linux kernel (preparing)
 3. how the kernel does